How To Identify a Joro Spider

 Take a look at our Instagram page.
 A picture of a spider is worth a thousand words.

-Females, the big ones (3-4 inches) we see in autumn, are primarily yellow with stripes of dark blue.
+Females, the big ones (3-ish inches at most) we see in autumn, are primarily yellow with grayish strips.
 The abdomen, red/pinkish/salmon can be found near the spinnerets (where silk comes out).

 Males are much smaller, thinner, at just a little over 0.25 inches.
 Colors are simpler — largely a soft brown, with darkish gray/black and muted yellow stripes.
 The patterning looks almost computer generated.